 - Has never harmed him or herself, talks tough but doesn’t act on it

 - Is able to attend school, is able to make passing grades

-- You want to be a good parent and are taking steps to learn how
+- You want to be a good parent and gain wisdom

 - You have supportive people in your life, and you reach out and accept help